dougeby/IntuneDocs/intune/early-edition.md

 Note that Intune must be the MDM authority, the apps must already be installed on the target device, and the device must be [properly provisioned](https://docs.microsoft.com/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions).

+### New device configuration profile for creating network boundaries <!-- 1311967 -->

+We have created a device configuration profile called **Network boundary** that can be found with your other device configuration profiles.
+Use this profile to define online resources that you want to be considered corporate and trusted.
+You must define a network boundary for a device *before* features such as Windows Defender Application Guard and Windows Information Protection can be used on the device.
+It’s important to define only one network boundary for each device.

+You can define enterprise cloud resources, IP address ranges, and internal proxy servers that you want to be considered trusted.
+Once defined, the network boundary can be consumed by other features such as Windows Defender Application Guard and Windows Information Protection.

 ### Search improvements to the Company Portal website <!--1331697-->
 We're improving our app search capabilities, starting with the [Company Portal website](https://portal.manage.microsoft.com).
 Searches will be performed on app categories in addition to the Name and Description fields.
 The results will be sorted, by default, in decreasing order of relevance.